 Just to be safe, jot down your plans for the kitchen, being as detailed as possible, and give your local permit office a call.

 Make sure to call the dumpster rental company at least a week in advance to make sure they have a dumpster available in the size you need.

 Although you have the freedom to design your new kitchen pretty much however you’d like, TLC Home suggests sticking to a few basic guidelines when doing so.

-TLC Home suggests about three-feet of countertop to the right and 30-inches to the left of both areas.
+TLC Home suggests about three feet of countertop to the right and 30 inches to the left of both areas.

 Finally, 10-linear-feet of cabinets (upper and lower) is ideal for an average-sized kitchen.

-Paint Instead of Stain
+Opt for Paint Instead of a Stain

 According to StyleatHome.com, stained finishes are tough to alter in the future, but painted cupboards can easily be painted over whenever you feel like freshening up the kitchen.

 A current trend is to paint the kitchen cabinetry white with chrome or satin nickel hardware.
 It really brightens up the kitchen.